 Restart the router and modem

-If your router has been on for a long time, it may not function properly.
-Turn off your router for at least 10 seconds and then turn back on.
 It cleans the cache of the router and refreshes your connection.
 Doing so can result in lowered ping rate.
-Do the same for your cable or DSL modem to refresh your connection.
+Do the same for your cable or DSL modem to renew your connection.

 Contact your ISP (Internet Service Provider)